AmitLakhani098/AmitLakhani098/README.md

-- 👋 Hi, I’m AmitLakhani founder Butecodes.in
+- 👋 Hi, I’m AmitLakhani founder TryzenSoulution.com
 - 👀 I’m interested in Application Development & WebDevelopment
 - 🌱 I want to Develope my E-Commerce and Food Application & Website
 - 📫 How to reach me amitlakhani098@gmail.com OR +91 9998220731